 Full explainer: AI Governance in the United States

-Canada: Privacy Reform and Proposed AI Law
+Canada: Privacy Reform, No Federal AI Law

 Canada's current binding framework for AI-adjacent obligations is PIPEDA, enforced by the Office of the Privacy Commissioner (OPC).
 PIPEDA's consent, purpose limitation, and safeguard requirements apply to AI systems that process personal information about Canadians.
 Quebec's Law 25 has added stronger automated decision-making obligations for businesses operating in Quebec.